 Your Carver Fire Department has continued to meet every challenge we have encountered.
 CFD has not missed a beat and as a Team, continues to be there for our community and each other.
 For that, I am extremely proud of every Officer, Firefighter, Dispatcher and their families!

-2022 has also been a year of accomplishments for our Department.
-Your fire department continues to maintain an ISO 2/2Y fire service rating through the Insurance Services Office (ISO).
+2025 has also been a year of accomplishments for our Department.
+Your Fire Department continues to maintain an ISO 2/2Y fire service rating through the Insurance Services Office (ISO).
 This rating puts Carver Fire within the top 4% of Fire Departments across the entire nation.

-The Carver Fire Department continues to be one of the lowest funded Fire Departments in the Commonwealth, at an annual cost of $785,000 or about $68 per resident.
-The dedication of our 90 member team is at the center of our flourishing Call Firefighting System that has been nationally recognized.
+The Carver Fire Department continues to be one of the lowest-funded Fire Departments in the Commonwealth, at an FY26 cost of $921,000 or about $80 per resident.
+The dedication of our 85 Fire Officers/Firefighters and our 10 Fire Dispatchers are at the center of our flourishing On-Call Firefighting System that has been nationally recognized.
 Our system is continuously used as a model for several Fire Departments across the country, something that we can all be proud of.

-• We have implemented a Carver High School Fire Intern Program, currently training five high school seniors in basic firefighting skills.
+• We continue to implement a Carver High School Fire Intern Program, currently training six high school seniors in basic firefighting skills.
 This is a highly competitive fire intern program.

-• Our Dive Team, consisting of 12 certified divers and 5 certified support personnel continue to excel, maintaining their Public Safety Dive Team Certification.
-The team also completed construction of a new training prop.
+• Our Dive Team, consisting of 10 certified divers and 9 certified support personnel continue to excel, maintaining their Public Safety Dive Team Certification.

-• We conducted a Department wide Live Structure Fire Simulation Trainings at our state of the art Training Facility.
+• We conducted a Department wide Live Structure Fire Simulation Training at our state-of-the-art Training Facility.
 All Firefighters were trained in live fire scenarios, search and rescue, ladder rescues and water supply operations, all under realistic conditions.

-• We manage and maintain a Professional Call Firefighting force that excels in regards to manpower for critical daytime responses.
+• We manage and maintain a Professional On-Call Firefighting force that excels in regards to manpower for the critical daytime responses.

 • We consider ourselves innovators of training.
-We continually explore and employ cutting edge practices in an effort to remain ahead of the curve in regards to training and personal safety.
-Training classes ranged from Live Structure Fire training at our modern Training Facility, realistic Wild Fire Trainings, Safety Officer Driving Drills, Dive Drills and numerous Real Life / Hands on Incident Drills.
+We continually explore and employ cutting-edge practices in an effort to remain ahead of the curve in regards to training and personal safety.
+Training classes ranged from the Live Structure Fire training at our modern Training Facility, realistic Wild Fire Trainings, Safety Officer Driving Drills, Dive Drills and numerous Real Life / Hands on Incident Drills.

-• By design, we continue to be one of the lower funded Firefighter Departments in the State, ($68/resident) with approximately 1.9% of Town budget being directed to the Fire Department.
+• By design, we continue to be one of the lower-funded Firefighter Departments in the State, ($80/resident) with approximately 1.6% of the Town budget being directed to the Fire Department.

-• We continue to educate children and adults with hands on Fire Prevention Programs in the subjects associated with ALICE, Fire Prevention, Babysitter and Home Fire Safety.
+• We continue to educate children and adults with hands-on Fire Prevention Programs in the subjects associated with ALICE, Fire Prevention, Babysitter Safety, and Home Fire Safety.

-• We successfully managed a Public Safety Radio Upgrade Committee, a Dive Team, an Honor Guard and a Photo Team Committee.
-All of these Committees are team oriented and focused on staying proactive in maintaining a Call Firefighting System and enhancing Public Safety in the Town of Carver.
+• We successfully manage a Public Safety Radio Upgrade Committee, a Dive Team, an Honor Guard, and a Photo Team Committee.
+All of these Committees are team-oriented and focused on staying proactive in maintaining an On-Call Firefighting System and enhancing Public Safety in the Town of Carver.

-Please join us in congratulating Firefighter Mark Whittemore on his recent retirement from the Carver Fire Department.
-Firefighter Mark Whittemore served our community for 30 years.
-Mark please accept a sincere thank you from all of us at CFD for 30 years of Loyalty, Dedication, Commitment, and most of all, your friendship.
+Please join us in congratulating Firefighter Michael Williams on his recent retirement from the Carver Fire Department.
+Firefighter William served our community for 46 years.
+Mike, please accept a sincere thank you from all of us at CFD for 46 years of Loyalty, Dedication, Commitment, and most of all, your friendship.

 We would like to take this opportunity to thank the citizens of our community for your support and investment in the Carver Fire Department during the past year.
 Your support matters and is appreciated by all of us here at CFD!

-A special thank you to our Town Administrator, Robert Fennessy, all Departments and Boards of the Town for their cooperation and assistance over the past year.
+A special thank you to our Town Administrator, Glenn Cannon, all Departments and Boards of the Town for their cooperation and assistance over the past year.

 We continually remind ourselves where we have come from and those people before us that got us here!